trgao/Hako/README.md

 * View animes airing in a specified season
 * Search for a particular anime/manga
 * View, edit, add and remove animes/mangas on user's list by logging in to MyAnimeList account
+* Customise how the app looks

 ## Things to be done

-* Add settings page for customisation
 * Add swiping gestures on list page (swipe left to remove 1, swipe right to add 1)
+* Use MyAniList data to show how many episodes have already been aired
+* Add user reviews
+* Show no internet banner when no internet
-* Add zoom in animations for grid item transitions to detail views
+* Add default status/sort in my list for behaviours settings
+* Add random anime/manga in search
+* Add context menu support
+* Add haptic feedback
+* Add ipad support for NavigationSplitView
 * Try integration with Spotify API